Proprioceptive foot and ankle rehabilitation

 Safety and Wobble/Balance Board use

 Foot and ankle proprioceptive training is relatively easy to perform in the home and requires very little equipment.
 It is essential to consider safety when performing such exercises, and as previously mentioned, it is important to see a professional and get their approval before embarking on the rehabilitation.
 The main piece of equipment one needs is a “wobble board” or “balance board”.
 These are effectively circular discs with half a sphere attached to the underside.
-Such boards and be purchased for relatively little in most sports shops, some department stores or online.
+Such boards can be purchased for relatively little in most sports shops, some department stores or online.
 Boards are usually wood or plastic and vary in diameter and height, with some having grit on the side you stand on and a rubber pad underneath.
 Instructions should come with the board regarding where it is safe to use it.
 For example, a complete wooden board would not be very safe to use on a hard surface, like tiles, wood or laminate.
 It is likely to slip unless one places a suitable rubber mat or similar between the contact surfaces.

 Image examples of wobble/balance boards top and bottom